contentful/drupal-exporter.rb/README.md

 }
 ```

+### Machine name ###

+To find `machine name` in your Drupal structure, sign in to your Admin console and open `Structure` section.
+Next to the name of Content type, will be located machine name in brackets.
+To find `machine name` for individual field, go into `manage fields` option.

 ### Booleans ###

-To map columns of boolean values, you need to create YML file ( eg. boolean_columns.yml ) and define mechanic names of boolean columns.
+To map columns of boolean values, you need to create YML file ( eg. boolean_columns.yml ) and define machine names of boolean columns.

 Example:
 ```yml